roc-ket-cod-er/CustomDevBoard/journal.md

 All I could get out the card was a successful detect, however it said V2 Card timed out, but hey it detected it was a V2 card, whatever that means.

 HOURS: 3.5 / 134

+## Day 46: Coding w/ GPS (8/10~12)

+I have just been tinkering away with the GPS.
+Its actually been soo much learning with all of this stuff.
+I am so glad Hack Club's Highway was able to pay for this!
+One of the coolest things ever!

+HOURS: ~6 / 140